hdl/awesome/README.md

 If you miss any project, check the [issues and pull requests](https://github.com/HDL/awesome/issues?utf8=%E2%9C%93&q=) of this repo.
 Some proposals might be kept on hold until they get enough reaction from the community.
 Should it still be missing, open a [Pull Request](https://github.com/HDL/awesome/compare)!
 See [CONTRIBUTING](.github/CONTRIBUTING.md) for guidelines about how to clasify new projects.

 > **Disclaimer:**
-> All third party trademarks (including logos and icons) referenced by hdl/awesome remain the property of their respective owners.
+> All third party trademarks (including logos and icons) and images referenced by hdl/awesome remain the property of their respective owners.
-> Unless specifically identified as such, hdl/awesome's use of third party trademarks does not indicate any relationship, sponsorship, or endorsement between the hdl organisation and the owners of these trademarks.
+> Unless specifically identified as such, hdl/awesome's use of third party trademarks and/or images does not indicate any relationship, sponsorship, or endorsement between the *hdl* organisation and the owners of these trademarks.
-> All references by hdl/awesome to third party trademarks are to identify the corresponding third party projects and/or services and intended to constitute nominative fair use under applicable trademark laws.
+> All references by hdl/awesome to third party trademarks and/or images are to identify the corresponding third party projects and/or services and intended to constitute nominative fair use under applicable trademark and copyright laws.
-> Please, open an [issue](https://github.com/hdl/awesome/issues/new) or [join the chat](https://gitter.im/hdl/community) for discussing trademark issues.
+> Please, open an [issue](https://github.com/hdl/awesome/issues/new) or [join the chat](https://gitter.im/hdl/community) for discussing trademark and/or copyright issues.

 ## References